Bill Haley: Bill Haley and His Comets

 Bill Haley and the Comets performed "Rock Around the Clock" on the Texaco Star Theater hosted by Milton Berle on May 31, 1955, on NBC in an a cappella and lip-synched version.
 Berle predicted that the song would go number one: "A group of entertainers who are going right to the top."
 Berle also sang and danced to the song which was performed by the entire cast of the show.
 This was one of the earliest nationally televised performances by a rock and roll band and provided the new musical genre with a much wider audience.

 Bill Haley and the Comets were the first rock and roll act to appear on American musical variety series the Ed Sullivan Show on August 7, 1955, on CBS in a broadcast that originated from the Shakespeare Festival Theater in Stratford, Connecticut.
 They performed a live version of "Rock Around the Clock" with Franny Beecher on lead guitar and Dick Richards on drums.
 The band made their second appearance on the show on Sunday, April 28, 1957, performing the songs "Rudy's Rock" and "Forty Cups of Coffee".

 Later on in 1957, Haley became the first major American rock singer to tour Europe.
 Haley continued to score hits throughout the 1950s such as "See You Later, Alligator" and he starred in the first rock and roll musical films Rock Around the Clock and Don't Knock the Rock, both in 1956.
 Haley was already 30 years old, and his popularity was soon eclipsed in the United States by the younger Elvis Presley, but continued to enjoy great popularity in Latin America, Europe, and Australia during the 1960s.

 Bill Haley and the Comets appeared on American Bandstand hosted by Dick Clark on ABC twice in 1957, on the prime time show October 28, 1957, and on the regular daytime show on November 27, 1957.
 The band also appeared on Dick Clark's Saturday Night Beechnut Show, also known as The Dick Clark Show, a primetime TV series from New York on March 22, 1958, during the first season and on February 20, 1960, performing "Rock Around the Clock"; "Shake, Rattle and Roll"; and "Tamiami".

 Personal life

 Marriages

-Haley was married at least three times:
+Haley was married at least thrice: